 Leon Brittan Studentship in European Studies

-In 2020, the Leon Brittan Studentship in European Studies will be awarded to an outstanding candidate for a Master’s degree in the field of European Studies at Trinity College.
+In 2021, the Leon Brittan Studentship in European Studies will be awarded for the second time, to an outstanding candidate for a Master’s degree in the field of European Studies at Trinity College.

 Eligible applicants must have applied for admission, or already received an offer of admission, to the University of Cambridge for a one-year graduate course leading to the award of: the LLM, with an intended focus on European law; or an MPhil with a significant focus related to Europe, offered by the Faculty of History, the Faculty of Economics, the Department of Politics and International Studies, the Department of History and Philosophy of Science, or the Department of Land Economy.

 The Studentship covers: Graduate Course Fees, and maintenance allowance (at the minimum rate set by the University), and return ticket from the country of origin to the United Kingdom where applicable.
 Holders of the scholarship will also be eligible to apply for research funding.